Frise chronologique

 Creation of the TNAH master's Degree

-Pursuing its policy of linking up with universities, at the start of the 2006 academic year the École des Chartes created a master's degree in ‘Digital Technologies Applied to History’, a pioneer in the application of digital technology to research, processing and promotion of heritage.
-This new curriculum was followed in 2016 by the creation of a master's degree in ‘Transnational History’ in partnership with the École Normale Supérieure and, in 2017, a master's degree in ‘Digital Humanities’.
+Following its policy of strengthening ties with universities, the École des Chartes created a master's degree in ‘Digital technologies applied to history’ at the start of the 2006 academic year.
+This degree pioneered the application of digital technology to research, processing, and promotion of heritage.
+This new curriculum was followed in 2016 by the creation of a master's degree in ‘Transnational History’ in partnership with the École normale supérieure and, in 2017, a master's degree in ‘Digital Humanities’.

 2010

-Although the École des Chartes thesis was described in 1904 as a ‘doctorate in French history’, it was not until 2010 that the École des Chartes was granted doctoral status, currently co-accredited with Sorbonne-Université and the École Pratique des Hautes Études.
-By 2023, more than 40 doctoral students had joined the Centre Jean-Mabillon, the School's research laboratory.
+Although the École des Chartes thesis was described in 1904 as a ‘doctorate in French history’, the École des Chartes would not be granted doctoral status until 2010, currently co-accredited with Sorbonne-Université and the École pratique des hautes études.
+By 2023, more than 40 doctoral students had joined the Centre Jean-Mabillon, the École’s research laboratory.

 2014